TuckerFaulk/hagman-project/README.md

 ![Incorrect Letter Message](assets/readme-images/incorrect-letter-message.jpg)

-- Hangman Design and Number of Lives Remaining: Follows the classic design of the Hangman game as an incorrect guess is made.
+- Hangman Design and Number of Lives Remaining: The hangman design follows the classic design of the Hangman game as an incorrect guess is made.
 The number of lives remaining is detailed so the player is aware of how many lives they have left.
 Each Hangman design is incremented differently depending on the difficulty level chosen: e.g. there are 7 steps (lives) from no hangman displayed to a full hangman (Medium: 6 Steps; Hard: 5 Steps).
 The final full Hangman displayed includes an "R.I.P" message including the date.
 This has been added as an additional feature.

+As there were serval designs required (one for each set of lives for each difficultly), I decided to create these in a seperate file (hangman.py) and call these into the main run.py file to keep the main game play code tidier.

 *Hangman Design - Hard with 2 Lives Remaining*